pkgconf/pkgconf/doc/libpkgconf-fragment.rst

    Allocate memory and render a `fragment list` into it.

    :param pkgconf_list_t* list: The `fragment list` being rendered.
-   :param bool escape: Whether or not to escape special shell characters.
+   :param bool escape: Whether or not to escape special shell characters (deprecated).
+   :param pkgconf_fragment_render_ops_t* ops: An optional ops structure to use for custom renderers, else ``NULL``.
    :return: An allocated string containing the rendered `fragment list`.
    :rtype: char *